Individual Detailer Certification

 - Senior Detailer [Class I] - This classification is for applicants who have a minimum of 10 years detailing along with some checking experience.
 These applicants are required to submit detailed experience history and a letter of recommendation along with their application.
 The letter of recommendation may be from a steel fabricator or an IDC Certified Senior Detailer.

 - Detailer [Class II] - This classification is for applicants who have a minimum of 5 years detailing experience, or who have 3 years detailing experience and have satisfactorily completed a training program.
 These applicants are required to submit detailed experience history and a letter of recommendation along with their application.
-The letter of recommendation may be from a steel fabricator or an IDC Certified Senior Detailer or a NISD National Director.
+The letter of recommendation may be from a steel fabricator or an IDC Certified Senior Detailer.

 Individuals may apply to take both the Bridge and the Structural/Miscellaneous test; however, separate applications must be submitted for each discipline.